Jarrett Allen NBA Playoffs Player Props: Cavaliers vs. Knicks

-Jarrett Allen and the rest of the Cleveland Cavaliers hit the court versus the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Jarrett Allen be on the court for the Cleveland Cavaliers at 8:30 PM on Friday versus the New York Knicks in the 2023 NBA Playoffs.

-With prop bets available for Allen, let's dive into some stats and trends to assist you in making good predictions.
+If you'd like to make predictions on Allen's performance, we look at his available prop bets, using stats and trends, below.

 Jarrett Allen Prop Bets vs. the Knicks